Yvonne Pouzin: First woman in France to be a praticien hospitalier

 Pouzin studied at the Ursulines up to an advanced diploma.
 But attracted by the medical vocation, she prepared at home for her degree, introducing herself to Latin.
 In November 1905 she began to take courses at the Nantes School of Medicine and interned at the city hospitals.
 She then went to Paris to prepare for the hospitals' competitive entrance examination.
 In 1908 she was accepted for a clerkship and in 1912 to that of an internship.
 She specialised in the treatment of tuberculosis with Professor Ménard and under the direction of Professor Guinon in childhood medicine.
 In 1916 she defended her thesis, Chronic cervical lymphadenopathies in children with hereditary syphilis.

 In 1919, she completed the medical exams at the Hospitals of Nantes, thus becoming the first female praticien hospitalier in France and could thereby do research in better scientific conditions, influence decisions and have students.
 In the 1920s, she participated in the first World Congress of Women Phthisiologists in New York.

-She was then appointed to serve tuberculosis sufferers, did an internship in Paris with Édouard Rist, who introduced the therapeutic pneumothorax technique, a technique that would be used in the treatment of tuberculosis until the 1950s.
+She was then appointed to serve tuberculosis patients, did an internship in Paris with Édouard Rist, who introduced the therapeutic pneumothorax technique, a technique that would be used in the treatment of tuberculosis until the 1950s.
 She introduced this procedure to Nantes Hospital, now the central University Hospital in the city.
 As such, she participated in tuberculosis control in the department.
 Her medical publications led to her being named in 1924, the corresponding member of the Medical Society of the Paris hospitals, and she chaired the Nantes Central Office of Social Hygiene just as she organised the anti-tuberculosis dispensary of La Baule.